-These are some medications you can take with doctor’s prescription to treat this disease, such as:
+There are some medications you can take with doctor’s prescription to treat this disease, such as:

-- Beta-blockers: it slows and reduces blood pressure.
-Examples are carvedilol, metoprolol, and bisoprolol.
+- Beta-blockers: It slows and reduces blood pressure.

-- Digoxin: increase the strength of heart muscle contractions and also tend to slow heartbeat.
+- Cardiac glycosides: Increase the strength of heart muscle contractions and also tend to slow heartbeat.

 In some cases, doctors recommend surgery to treat the underlying problem that led to heart failure.
 Some of them are:

-- Coronary bypass surgery: This procedure is recommended if there are severely blocked arteries that contribute to heart failure.
+- Coronary bypass surgery: This procedure is recommended if there are severely blocked arteries.

-- Heart valve repair/replacement: This procedure is recommended to replace or repair the valve if a faulty heart valve causes heart failure.
+- Heart valve repair/replacement: This procedure replaces or repairs a faulty heart valve.
 The original valve can be modified to eliminate backward blood flow.

 Though medications may help manage this disease, there is still no cure.
-Damage to your heart muscle may improve but it will not go away.
+Damage to your heart muscle may improve but it will not return to normal.